-Nearly 150 years later, as women were transitioning into the third wave, there would be a similarly radical convergence between feminism and fashion, specifically of the anti-slut-shaming variety, ad it would come in the form of the punk-based riot grrrl zines.
+Nearly 150 years later, as women were transitioning into the third wave, there would be a similarly radical convergence between feminism and fashion, specifically of the anti-slut-shaming variety, and it would come in the form of the punk-inspired riot grrrl zines.

 The inaugural issue of The Lily, published on Jan 1st, 1849, opens with a poem whose “lines are respectfully inscribed to ‘The Lily’” and opens thus: “Drink stranger from this crystal cup!/Our Father placed it here.”

 It’s no surprise that in the shadow of the first women’s rights convention in Seneca Falls, NY in 1848 – which was largely organized by Quakers – that the delegates would espouse the language of not only the Declaration of Independence when articulating their demands, but also the language of their egalitarian Quaker harbingers, Sarah and Angelina Grimke, who, in 1837, published their germinal Letters on the Equality of the Sexes and the Condition of Women in both The Spectator and The Liberator, the latter being the newspaper published by radical abolitionist and women’s rights champion, William Lloyd Garrison.